 Navigating Penalty Areas (Rule 17.1b)

-Penalty areas - marked with either red or yellow stakes/lines - used to be called "hazards," and they had some of the most restrictive rules in a game full o. of rules that can fell restrictive The rules surrounding penalty area play, as they are now callled have beeb a great source for rule relaxations which happened a few years ago. have thankfully been relaxed.
-And that is good for you
+Penalty areas - marked with either red or yellow stakes/lines - used to be called "hazards," and they had some of the most restrictive rules in a game full of rules that can feel restrictive.
+The rules surrounding penalty area play have thankfully been relaxed.

 The Modern Rule: Simpler is Better.